iainctduncan/papers/source/background.rst

-It should also be noted that the ease with which composer-programmers can work with DSLs has led to broad popularity in the music community, and this in turn has led to many programmers creating publically available extensions, thus providing a rich library of freely-available tools for the programmer to use.
+It should also be noted that the ease with which composer-programmers can work with DSLs has led to broad popularity in the music community, and this in turn has led to many programmers creating publicly available extensions, thus providing a rich library of freely-available tools for the programmer to use.
 Csound, for example, is still actively used and developed today, which is remarkable for a language first developed in 1986, and now has thousands of objects available (CTN Manning 2013, 189).